CAILA: Concept-Aware Intra-Layer Adapters for Compositional Zero-Shot Learning: Abstract

 \section{Abstract}

-Compositionality, the ability to combine existing concepts and generalize towards novel compositions, is a key functionality for intelligent entities.
-Here, we study the problem of Compositional Zero-Shot Learning (CZSL), which aims at recognizing novel attribute-object compositions.
-Recent approaches build their systems on top of large-scale Vision-Language Pre-trained (VLP) models, \eg CLIP, and observe significant improvements.
-However, these methods treat CLIP as a black box and focus on pre- and post-CLIP operations.
-Here, we propose to dive deep into the architecture and insert adapters, a parameter-efficient technique proven to be effective among large language models, to each CLIP encoder layer.
-We further equip adapters with concept awareness so that concept-specific features of ``object'', ``attribute'' and ``composition'' can be extracted.
-We name our method \textbf{CAILA}, \textbf{C}oncept-\textbf{A}ware \textbf{I}ntra-\textbf{L}ayer \textbf{A}dapters.
-Quantitative evaluations performed on three popular CZSL datasets, MIT-States, C-GQA, and UT-Zappos, reveal that \ours achieves double-digit relative improvements against the current state-of-the-art on all benchmarks.
+In this paper, we study the problem of Compositional Zero-Shot Learning (CZSL), which is to recognize novel attribute-object combinations with pre-existing concepts.
+Recent researchers focus on applying large-scale Vision-Language Pre-trained (VLP) models like CLIP with strong generalization ability.
+However, these methods treat the pre-trained model as a black box and focus on pre- and post-CLIP operations, which do not inherently mine the semantic concept between the layers inside CLIP.
+We propose to dive deep into the architecture and insert adapters, a parameter-efficient technique proven to be effective among large language models, into each CLIP encoder layer.
+We further equip adapters with concept awareness so that concept-specific features of ``object'', ``attribute'', and ``composition'' can be extracted.
+We assess our method on four popular CZSL datasets, MIT-States, C-GQA, UT-Zappos, and VAW-CZSL, which shows state-of-the-art performance compared to existing methods on all of them.